CITS3007 lab 6 (week 8) – Binary data formats, program analysis

 Other important practices to bear in mind are:

 In later classes we will look at the sanitizers included with GCC in more detail.
+These perform dynamic analysis of your program, and therefore require your program to be run in order to work.
 It’s a good idea to test your code both with and without sanitizers enabled (the ASan and UBSan sanitizers are particularly effective at detecting errors).

 It can be helpful to try compiling your code using different compilers – although all C compilers should detect errors mandated by the C standard, what other sorts of analyses they do and the warnings they produce can vary from tool to tool.
 On the CITS3007 standard development environment (CDE), the GCC and Clang compilers are both available.